GBS was the first great brand – discover how he created this most modern of concepts.

 ‘Informed, learned...entrancingly written’.
 Seamus Heaney on A History of Ireland in 100 Objects.

-- Judging Shaw public lecture at NUI Galway
+- Judging Shaw lecture at Princeton University, New Jersey

 Supported by the Department of Culture, Heritage and the Gaeltacht